Three-dimensional surface codes: Transversal gates and fault-tolerant architectures: Rectified Picture

 The total number of stabilizer generators in $\mathcal{SC}_{b}$ is:

 By comparing Equations~\ref{eq:scb stot} and \ref{eq:q count}, we see that $\mathcal{SC}_{b}$ has has $n-1$ stabilizer generators, where $n$ is the number of physical qubits in the code.
 Therefore, $\mathcal{SC}_{b}$ encodes a single logical qubit. $\mathcal{SC}_{r}$ also encodes a single logical qubit.
 The argument showing this is identical to the argument for $\mathcal{SC}_{b}$, except with $r$ and $b$ swapped everywhere.

-\subsection{Logical Operators}
+In Appendix~\ref{app:d2 code}, we list the stabilizer generators of the three codes supported on a $d=2$ rectified cubic lattice.

+\subsubsection{Logical operators}

-Next we discuss the logical operators of the three surface codes in a distance $d$ stack. $\overline{Z}_{c}$ operators are strings of $Z$ operators from one $c$-boundary to the other and $\overline{X}_{c}$ operators are membranes of $X$ operators with a boundary that spans the $c'$ and $c''$-boundaries.
+To finish our discussion of rectified cubic codes, we detail the logical operators of the three surface codes supported on a distance $d$ rectified cubic lattice. $\overline{Z}_{c}$ operators are strings of $Z$ operators from one $c$-boundary to the other and $\overline{X}_{c}$ operators are membranes of $X$ operators with a boundary that spans the $c'$ and $c''$-boundaries.
 It is useful to define a canonical set of logical operators for each code.
 The canonical $\overline{Z}_{c}$ operators lie along the lines where $c'$-boundaries meet $c''$-boundaries.
 That is, given a $c'$-boundary and a $c''$-boundary that share vertices, a canonical $\overline{Z}_{c}$ operator acts on all qubits which are members of both boundaries.
-Figure~\ref{fig:canon log ops} shows example canonical $\overline{Z}_{c}$ operators.
-These canonical $\overline{Z}_{c}$ operators are weight $d$, where $d$ is the code distance that parameterises the lattice.
+Figure~\ref{fig:canon log ops} shows example canonical $\overline{Z}_{c}$ operators for the three codes in a single stack.
+These canonical $\overline{Z}_{c}$ operators are weight $d$, where $d$ is the code distance that parameterizes the lattice.
 We define the canonical $\overline{X}_{c}$ operators as membranes of $X$ operators which act on every qubit on one of the $c$-boundaries.
 The canonical $\overline{X}_{g}$ operators are weight $d^{2}$ and the canonical $\overline{X}_{r}$ and $\overline{X}_{b}$ operators are weight $d^{2}+(d-1)^{2}$.

-We note that in all three surface codes the minimum weight $\overline{X}$ operator's weight scales as $d^{2}$ whereas the minimum weight $\overline{Z}$ operator's weight scales as $d$.
-In other words, 3D surface codes are biased: they offer better protection against $X$ errors than they do against $Z$ errors.
-In many qubit realisations the noise is also biased, with $Z$ errors being more likely than $X$ errors~\cite{Shulman2012Demonstration,Aliferis2009Fault,Nigg2014Quantum} (3D surface codes can cope with this kind of biased noise if we just swap $X$ and $Z$ in the definition).
-This means that 3D surface codes are naturally tuned to deal with biased noise, unlike 2D surface codes.
-However, 2D surface codes can be adapted to deal with biased noise~\cite{Tuckett2017Ultra}.